celsiusnarhwal/snowflake/README.md

 From there, Snowflake works just like any other OIDC provider.
-You provide the client ID, client secret, redirect URI, and scopes; clients will be redirected to Discord for authorization; Discord will provide you an authorization code, which you will send to Snowflake in exchange for an OIDC ID Token.
+You provide the client ID, client secret, redirect URI, and scopes; clients will be redirected to Discord for authorization; Discord will provide you an authorization code, which you will send to Snowflake in exchange for an OIDC ID token.
 Frankly, if you're reading this then you should already know how this works.

 ### OIDC Routes